 The most common defense to robbery is an alibi, where the accused asserts he or she was elsewhere at the time of the crime.
 A related defense is mistaken identity, the failure of the victim to recognize the perpetrator.
 Additional defenses are:

 - After thought — If you got into a physical altercation with another person and afterwards decided to take some money or property in his possession, it is possibly a theft crime but not robbery.

 - Claim of right — If you had a reasonable belief that you were entitled to the property, it would not be robbery to take it back.
 For example, if you saw someone steal your bicycle and you later saw someone riding a bike that looked like yours, that would be enough to defeat the taking element of the crime, since in your mind the property belonged to you.
 You could still be charged with assault and battery, though.

 - Duress — You cannot be guilty of a robbery you committed against your will, since the necessary element of intent is lacking.
 If someone said, “Rob this store or I will shoot your daughter,” and you had good reason to believe the threat was real, you would not be guilty of robbery.

 Criminal defenses depend on the specific facts of the case.
 Mr. Yates thoroughly investigates the circumstances of your arrest to assess the strength of the prosecution’s case and to determine what defenses are available to you.

-Contact a skilled Orlando criminal defense attorney for a free consultation
+Contact a skilled Orlando criminal defense attorney for a consultation

 With the severe penalties it carries, a robbery conviction can destroy your life.
 You should only trust your case to an experienced criminal defense attorney with a record of success.
-Call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+Call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.